Origins and history of the Border Terrier

 A healthy dog will love to participate in a wide range of activities and sports.
 Border terriers are not normally high maintenance, but a spirit of adventure means he likes to go off to explore.
 Being quite inquisitive, they often chase after anything that runs, so training to recall is a good plan.
 He will respond quite well to lots of encouragement and praise.
 You may find that regular obedience classes can help with his independent spirit.

 A Border terrier’s coat is fairly easy to manage.
-With twice weekly brushing and an occasional trim to strip out his coat, to keep him looking tidy.
+This breed needs to be brush twice a week and get an occasional trim to strip out his coat, to keep him looking tidy.
 Your dog will often enjoy digging in the soil and will be used to keeping himself clean, only an occasional bath will be necessary.
 Expect him to moult his coat a minimum of two times a year often leaving balls of fur around the floor.

 If you are considering adding a Border or a cross breed terrier to your family, choose a small pup that can grow with the children.
 These terriers are cute, playful dogs, who will form a close companionship with kids.
 Of course, it’s best not to leave children and these dogs alone, unsupervised.
 Some kids can play act quite roughly, and the Border terrier has a determination for hunting prey – the two may not mix.
 Keep them all safe and happy with complete supervision.